 - Thus, the text box is created.

-- Later on. click on the text box and write the text that you want to add.
+- Later on.
+Click on the text box and write the text that you want to add.

 In the previous method, we added a text box to a graph.
 But the text box was floating which means it won’t move if we move the graph.
 We can easily fix the problem by using the Format tab.
 In this section, I will show the way to add a text box to a graph in Excel using the Format tab.
-For demonstration, I have used a dataset containing Subjects & Marks of a student’s test examination.
+For demonstration, I have used a dataset containing Subjects and marks of a student’s test examination.
 Here, I have created a graph from the data on which I will add a text box.

 Dataset: